 We proudly support a huge participation rate in inter-school competitions in a wide range of sports and a large number of our students qualify for State selection in a wide variety of sports.
 Students also have the opportunity to participate in various House competitions at School.

 We use technology to transform teaching and learning across the Junior School.
 Smart Boards are used in every classroom by teachers and by students as an interactive tool to support their learning program with a strong focus on large-scale interaction.
 For one-on-one access there is a dedicated Junior School computer lab as well as three labs in other parts of the school.
 Desktops computers are available in every classroom giving students immediate access to support their inquiry-based learning program.
-A half class set of tablets is also available in the Inquiry Centre and students have access to computers and Smart Boards in the Arts Centre for research and learning.
-Cutting edge presentation tools such as Web 2.0 and movie making tools are used by students from Prep to Year 6 to support their inquiry-based learning program.
+A set of tablets is available for use in years Prep to Year 4, Windows devices are shared in Year 5, as well as individual devices provided for each student in Year 6.
+Cutting edge presentation tools are used by students from Prep to Year 6 to support their inquiry-based learning program, with expert guidance from the school’s eLearning Co-ordinator.

-In the Junior School we love to celebrate special occasions.
-Our full and rich Calendar of Junior School Events includes the Junior School Production, Oratory and Choral Festivals, Mother’s, Father’s and Grandparent’s Day, Family Picnic, Sustainability Expo, Family Mountain Bike Weekend, Art Exhibition, Gala Concert, and many more.
+In the Junior School, we love to celebrate special occasions.
+Our full and rich calendar of events includes the Junior School Production, Gala Concert, Mother’s, Father’s and Grandparent’s Day, Family Welcome Picnic, Mt Rowan Expo, Family Mountain Bike Weekend, Art Exhibition, Sporting days such as Swimming, Athletics and Cross Country, Year 6 Graduation Ceremony and many more.